camunda/camunda-docs/docs/components/modeler/bpmn/service-tasks/service-tasks.md

 Input mappings can be used to transform the variables into a format accepted by the job worker.

+For more information about this topic visit the documentation about [Input/output variable mappings](/components/concepts/variables.md#inputoutput-variable-mappings).

 ## Additional resources

 ### XML representation